-We will take every reasonable step to address the complainant's concerns, and give them a clear statement of our position and their options.
+We will take every reasonable step to address the Complainant's concerns and give them a clear statement of our position and their options.
 We will maintain our role as an objective arbiter throughout the process, including when we meet with individuals.
-We will follow our complaints procedure as normal (as outlined above) wherever possible.
+We will follow our Complaints Policy as normal (as outlined above) wherever possible.

-If the complainant continues to contact the school in a disruptive way, we may put communications strategies in place.
+If the Complainant continues to contact the school in a disruptive way, we may put communications strategies in place.
 We may:

-- > Give the complainant a single point of contact via an email address - > Limit the number of times the complainant can make contact, such as a fixed number per term - > Ask the complainant to engage a third party to act on their behalf, such as Citizens Advice - > Put any other strategy in place as necessary
+- ➤ Give the Complainant a single point of contact via an email address - ➤ Limit the number of times the complainant can make contact, such as a fixed number per term - ➤ Ask the complainant to engage a third party to act on their behalf, such as Citizens Advice - > Put any other strategy in place as necessary